rhoneybul/udacity-data-engineering-capstone/README.md

 ### Redshift Connection Configuration

 I then configured airflow to connection to redshift, by creating a `postgres` connection in the airflow dashboard.

+### Data Input

+The data inputs are csv files, and parquet files.
+To store the data for use with airflow, I added the `data` directory to the `/usr/local/data` directory in the airflow dockerfile, such that the operators could access it.